aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 xdebug.remote_port=9001
 ```

-> By default, Xdebug listens on port 9000 but php-fpm running on my machine uses that port number so I change it to 9001.
+> By default, XDebug listens on port 9000 but php-fpm running on my machine uses that port number so I change it to 9001.

 You must include the absolute path to the extension.
 It is `/usr/local/lib/php/pecl/20190902/` on my machine.
 To find the path on your machine see my other blog post on configuring VSCode for Laravel development.